mtreinik/netgear-m1/README.md

 An utility for querying and controlling a [Netgear M1 router](https://www.netgear.com/home/products/mobile-broadband/mobilerouters/MR1100.aspx).

-I am mostly happy with my Netgear M1 mobile router, but the cellular data connection tends to slow down over time but recovers if I reboot the router.
+I am mostly happy with my Netgear M1 mobile router, but the cellular data connection tends to slow down over time.
+The connection speed recovers if I reboot the router.
 I made this utility for an easy way for periodically rebooting the router.
+At first I thought reconnecting the mobile data connection would suffice, so I implemented commands for connecting and disconnecting as well.

 This utility is based on a Perl script I found on an [Netgear community discussion thread](https://community.netgear.com/t5/Mobile-Routers-Hotspots-Modems/MR1100-fails-to-reestablish-the-connection-after-the-hang-up/m-p/1918046).
 Use at your own risk.
 I have no affiliation with Netgear.